WindVChen/DiffAttack/README.md

 ![DiffAttack's framework](Figs/Framework.png)

 Many existing adversarial attacks generate $L_p$-norm perturbations on image RGB space.
-Although some achievements are gained on transferability and attack success rate, the crafted adversarial examples are easily perceived by human eyes.
-To tackle with that, some recent works explored unrestricted attacks which are human-insensitive despite large $L_p$-norm values.
-Following this line, we propose a much powerful unrestricted attack based on diffusion models.
+Despite some achievements in transferability and attack success rate, the crafted adversarial examples are easily perceived by human eyes.
+Towards visual imperceptibility, some recent works explore unrestricted attacks without $L_p$-norm constraints, yet lacking transferability of attacking black-box models.
+In this work, we propose **a novel imperceptible and transferable attack by leveraging both the generative and discriminative power of diffusion models**.
 Specifically, instead of direct manipulation in pixel space, we craft perturbations in latent space of diffusion models.
-We further exploit the properties of diffusion models that they can be approximated as strong surrogate recognition models and that they tend to generate natural perturbations embedded with many semantic cues.
-With specific designs to "deceive" diffusion models and preserve content structure, our proposed method, \emph{DiffAttack}, achieves both good imperceptibility and transferability.
-To our knowledge, \emph{DiffAttack} is the first method that introduce diffusion models into adversarial attack field.
-Extensive experiments on various model structures (including CNNs, Transformers, MLPs) and various defense methods have demonstrated our superiority over other attack methods.
+Combined with well-designed content-preserving structures, we can generate human-insensitive perturbations embedded with semantic clues.
+For better transferability, we further "deceive" the diffusion model which can be viewed as an additional recognition surrogate, by distracting its attention away from the target regions.
+To our knowledge, our proposed method, ***DiffAttack***, is **the first that introduces diffusion models into adversarial attack field**.
+Extensive experiments on various model structures (including CNNs, Transformers, MLPs) and defense methods have demonstrated our superiority over other attack methods.

 ## Requirements